 The festive season is fast approaching, and the days are getting shorter too.
-Learn how to create a Nordic Christmas in your home for a warm, cosy atmosphere to retreat to during the colder months.
+Learn how to create a Nordic natural, minimalist Christmas in your home.
+For a warm, cosy atmosphere that you’ll love retreating to during the colder months.

 What is a Nordic Christmas?

 Scandinavian countries love to add warmth and texture to their home.
 This makes the cold, dark months much more bearable.
 Natural materials are incorporated, and the outside is brought in.

 Christmas decorations use branches and foliage, muted neutral tones are seen in cosy throws and blankets, and natural light like candles and roaring fires are used to heat your cold hands and soul.

 Nordic Christmases are full of tradition, nostalgia, friends, and family.
 Find out some of the ways you can add Nordic design, decorations, and traditions to your home this Christmas below.

 Ferm Living have created beautiful Christmas decorations made from paper.
 These are to evoke memories of creating DIY paper decorations made with family.
 I remember doing that every year as a child.
 You’ll be able to keep these minimalist Christmas decorations for years as they come in a storage box.
 I love bringing out the same decorations year after year, there’s something very special about that.

 Nordic design is well known for its muted tones and it’s no different at Christmas.
 Ferm Living have beautiful patchwork blankets and stockings that help create a calm and warm atmosphere.
 Much needed after the last few years we’ve had.
 The patchwork designs are in natural tones so will go perfectly with foliage or other natural decorations you make.

 Use Natural Materials like Branches and Foliage